THE

 WHY I LEFT MY SUCCESSFUL SURGICAL CAREER TO FOUND THE EMPOWERED SURGEON GROUP.

-That’s why I became a coach.
-Not to walk away from medicine, but to help heal it—starting with the people who give so much of themselves to it.
-I help surgeons like you reclaim the ease, clarity, and confidence you deserve, so you can keep doing the work you love without losing yourself in the process.
+I help surgeons like you reclaim the ease, clarity, and confidence you deserve—so you can keep doing the work you love without losing yourself in the process.

 Hi, I’m Dr. Mel Thacker

-an ENT surgeon, professional certified coach, podcaster, and TEDx speaker.
-If you are questioning your life choices, don’t worry—you’re definitely not alone, and you’re in the right place.
+If you’re questioning your life choices, you’re not alone—and you’re absolutely in the right place.

 You are the asset, surgeon.
-When you are well-resourced, everyone benefits.